Animal Cops

 Animal Cops is an American reality television franchise that was originally produced in the United States for Animal Planet.
 Animal Planet has also presented a special edition of Animal Cops with 2009 episodes such as "Back from the Brink" and "Extreme Danger".
-Also scenes from Animal Planet's other show "Animal Precinct" have been featured in "Animal Cops" special, "Cats: Born to Survive" (about various cases involving cats and featured experts talking about the natural traits that help cats to survive).
-This is due to "Animal Cops" being based on the "Animal Precinct" concept.
+In addition, scenes from Animal Precinct, a similar show created by Paul Berriff, was produced by Animal Planet, were featured in the Animal Cops special "Cats: Born to Survive" (about various cases involving cats, featuring experts talking about the natural traits that help cats to survive).
+This is due to Animal Cops being based on the Animal Precinct concept.